 These are all the possible CTA options a GMB Post:

 - Order Online

 - Call now

-There is also the option to add links to your website, previous posts or 3rd party sites.
+There is also the option to add links (naked URLs only) to your website, previous posts, or 3rd party sites.

 At any time, two (2) posts can be seen from the listing, assuming the most recent post was updated within 7 days of the previous one.
 If there are no posts uploaded after the latest post expires, the field becomes empty.
 However, a user can click ‘view previous posts on Google’ to access the former posts.

 Posts are not final.
 They can be edited and deleted from the GMB Dashboard.

 GMB posts can also be shared on Facebook, Twitter, or email via Google My Business.
 Posts can be used for sales, news, promotions, highlighting a USP, informing the customer of the company’s products or services, and more.
 Be sure to mix them up with events and offers once in a while.There is no limit to the posts you can publish.
 As long as they are beneficial to users, you should post on a frequent basis (typically weekly) as they are a great form of supplementary content and bring visitors to your site.
 You can also use a scheduling tool, of which there are many, to schedule your Google posts.